ScilifelabDataCentre/OrderPortal/README.md

 2. The styling of an order portal is much easier to implement if each facility has its own portal instance.

-One drawback with this design choice is that it makes it more difficult to allow the users to see all their orders in all facilities.
+One drawback with this design choice is that it does not allow the users to see all their orders in all facilities.

 Users